How the supply chain broke, and why it won’t be fixed anytime soon

 Because containers were scarce and demand for shipping intense, the cost of moving cargo skyrocketed.
 Before the pandemic, sending a container from Shanghai to Los Angeles cost perhaps $2,000.
 By early 2021, the same journey was fetching as much as $25,000.
 And many containers were getting bumped off ships and forced to wait, adding to delays throughout the supply chain.
 Even huge companies like Target and Home Depot had to wait for weeks and even months to get their finished factory wares onto ships.

 Meanwhile, at ports in North America and Europe, where containers were arriving, the heavy influx of ships overwhelmed the availability of docks.
 At ports like Los Angeles and Oakland, dozens of ships were forced to anchor out in the ocean for days before they could load and unload.
 At the same time, truck drivers and dock workers were stuck in quarantine, reducing the availability of people to unload goods, and further slowing the process.
-This situation was worsened by the shutdown of the Suez Canal after a giant container ship got stuck there, and then by the closings of major ports in China in response to new COVID-19 cases.
+This situation was worsened by the shutdown of the Suez Canal after a giant container ship got stuck there, and then by the closings of major ports in China in response to new COVID cases.

 Many companies responded to initial shortages by ordering extra items, adding to the strains on the ports and filling up warehouses.
 With warehouses full, containers — suddenly serving as storage areas — piled up at ports.
 The result was the mother of all traffic jams.